 Cyberbullying

 Cyberbullying is generally unacceptable, especially when it comes to your profession.
-Posts that express malice or use derogatory terms towards anyone will harm your present career and your employment potential.
-It would help if you were also careful with how you comment on things.
+Posts expressing malice or using derogatory terms towards anyone will harm your present career and employment potential.
+It would help if you were also careful when commenting on things.

 Photos With Alcohol

-If you are an avid partygoer and prefer posting pictures with your friends getting drunk, you are unlikely to be hired.
+You are unlikely to be hired if you are an avid partygoer and prefer posting pictures with your friends getting drunk.
 While those pictures don’t necessarily scream that you have problems with alcohol, someone suffering from hangovers frequently is unlikely to become an employee of the month.

 Not that you should quit your alcohol consumption shenanigans with friends.
 But it would help if you thought twice before proudly posting it online.
-After all, whatever you post online may have a lasting effect on your life in general and on your career opportunities in particular.
+After all, whatever you post online may have a lasting effect on your life and career opportunities.

 Nude Pictures